EthanPan2333/NewsCrawler/README.md

 ## Output Format

-The scraper generates a CSV file with the following columns:
+The scraper generates CSV files in the `output/` directory with the following columns:

 | Column | Description | Example |
 |--------|-------------|---------|